 Orlando has some amazing beaches just 90 minutes away from the city, which comes as a surprise to some first timers who don’t associate Orlando with a day at the coast.
-But in fact, you can reach the Gulf of Mexico or the Atlantic Ocean in well under two hours so the options of where to enjoy the sun, sea and sand are plentiful.
+In fact, you can reach the Gulf of Mexico or the Atlantic Ocean in well under 2 hours, so the options of where to enjoy the sun, sea and sand are plentiful.

 - Gatorland Admission

 - Sleuths Mystery Dinner Show

 - Eat and Play Card – 1 Card for 4 Travelers

 - Walt Disney World® Resort Magic Your Way Ticket

 - SeaWorld Florida Tickets - Choose Your Adventure

 Cocoa Beach is located on the east coast of Florida, just a 45-minute drive from Downtown Orlando.
 The beach is famous for its surf, laidback lifestyle and beautiful natural landscape.
 There are stunning (albeit inconsistent) waves to ride, and if you want to try surfing for the first time you can take surf lessons.
 Cocoa Beach was home to Kelly Slater, the world’s most successful surfer ever, so it is a great place to pick up a board and ride the waves.

 The well-maintained shores around Cocoa Beach are wonderful for relaxing as well as taking nature walks around the coastline.
 This quintessential beach town is great for leisure time, with watersports and deep-sea fishing both popular.
 Plus, if you want to venture slightly further you can also head to the nearby Kennedy Space Center.
 Read More...